nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 #### **3. Physical Mileage**

-The **physical mileage** was calculated using the sum of GPS-verified trip distances:
+The **physical mileage** was calculated using the using odometer displayed in-vehicle:

 ![](/images/Physical%20Mileage.png)